isabella232/help-7/gitbook/superquery/quick-start/navigating-superquery.md

 Organize your queries into [tabs](../superquery-editor/query-tabs.md) that you can name & easily identify later.&#x20;

 Tabs allow you to work across multiple queries in one window.
-The SQL persists across sessions, similar to how you work in a Google Doc — meaning you won't lose your work if you refresh the page or close your session.
+The SQL persists across sessions, similar to how you work in a Google Doc &mdash; meaning you won't lose your work if you refresh the page or close your session.

 With tabs, you can easily jump between queries you're working on.